bldl/emplace-spidermonkey/README.md

   **`callfunction` vs `callcontentfunction`?**

-    In self-hosted JavaScript code, directly calling methods like `map.get()` is not allowed because user-defined (content) scripts could modify built-in objects like Map.
+    In self-hosted JavaScript™ code, directly calling methods like `map.get()` is not allowed because user-defined (content) scripts could modify built-in objects like Map.
 This practice is referred to as **monkey patching**, where external scripts can modify or replace native methods.
 For example, if a script overwrites `Map.prototype.get()`, calling `map.get()` could result in unexpected or even malicious behavior.